sisinflab/adversarial-recommender-systems-survey/README.md

 # Adversarial Machine Learning in Recommender Systems:Literature Review and Future Visions

 A table of adversarial learning publications in recommender systems.

-This table is complement of the survey below.

-[***Adversarial Machine Learning in Recommender Systems:Literature Review and Future Visions*** ](https://arxiv.org)

 This page will be ****periodically**** updated to include recent works.
 Please contact us if your work is not in the list and we will add you.

+The table is complement of the survey below.
+[***Adversarial Machine Learning in Recommender Systems:Literature Review and Future Visions*** ](https://arxiv.org)

 ```
 @article{sun2018adversarial,